Tovi Lehmann's Research Group:

 Population Biology of Mosquitoes & Parasites

 Our research explores broad population biology questions relevant to patterns of malaria transmission and vector control.
 Ecological, genetical, behavioral, and molecular approaches are routinely used.
 We seek discoveries that improve understanding of phenotypic diversity in vector species, its adaptive value, and epidemiological consequences.
 Studies are conducted at the National Institutes of Health in Rockville, Maryland, and at the Malaria Research and Training Center (MRTC) in Bamako, Mali.
-The group is nested in the International Studies & Entomology Section of LMVR/NIAID/NIH, headed by Dr. Robert Gwadz.
+The group is nested in the Office of the Chief, LMVR/NIAID/NIH, Dr. Thomas Wellems.

 Main Research Questions

-How do aestivation and migration contribute to the persistence of mosquito vectors in areas without surface waters during the 3-7 months dry season?
+How do aestivation ("dry-season hibernation") and long-distance migration contribute to the persistence of mosquito vectors in areas without surface waters during the dry season?

 What ecological and evolutionary forces split the molecular forms of An. gambiae from a common gene pool and what mechanisms prevent gene flow between them?